GildedPleb/bitcoin-helps/README.md

 # bitcoin-helps

 Convince anyone on earth that Bitcoin helps.

+This project generates arguments.